-What to do – By operating the check boxes, you can see the neon glow vanish when the black inducers disappear (‘autorun’ is automatically disabled).
+By operating the check boxes, you can see the neon glow vanish when the black inducers disappear (‘autorun’ is automatically disabled).
 Any gap (due to shrinkage or rotation) destroys the illusion as well.
 The colourpicker helps you to assess the effect of colour.
 Any saturated colour works for the inner star.

 Varin D (1971) Fenomeni di contrasto e diffusione cromatica nell organizzazione spaziale del campo percettivo.
 Rivista di Psicologia 65:101–128